Documents Needed for Claiming HRA Exemption in FY 2024-25

 Overview of Key Documents Required

-To successfully claim HRA exemption, the following documents must be submitted:
+To claim HRA exemption successfully, the following documents must be submitted:

-Utility Bills (Optional) – Additional proof of residence.
+Utility Bills (Optional) – Additional support for place of residence.

-Form 12BB – Investment declaration form for salaried employees.
+Form 12BB – Investment declaration used for employer tax planning.

 Documents Needed for HRA Exemption